-The CEO is delegated with responsibility to determine whether or not an approved person or a prospective approved person is fit and proper.
-In making this determination, the CEO will review the person's CV which will include their education and experience, business references both personal and professional, an in-depth interview, and background checks as to criminal convictions, disciplinary proceedings, and solvency.
+The process for fitness and proper is carried out annually in accordance with the Fitness and Proper Policy.
+In carrying out the assessment STL will gather relevant information to allow it to make an assessment on the attributes required.
+For new appointments this will include the Relevant Person's education and experience, business references both personal and professional, an in-depth interview, and background checks as to criminal convictions, disciplinary proceedings, and solvency.